-3.0 CPU
+2.0 CPU

 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 2.
-"CPU" (DS39703) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 2.
+CPU" (DS39703).

-The PIC24F CPU has a 16-bit (data) modified Harvard architecture with an enhanced instruction set, and a 24-bit instruction word with a variable length opcode field.
+The PIC24F CPU has a 16-bit (data) modified Harvard architecture with an enhanced instruction set and a 24-bit instruction word with a variable length opcode field.
 The Program Counter (PC) is 23 bits wide and addresses up to 4M instructions of user program memory space.
 A single-cycle instruction prefetch mechanism is used to help maintain throughput and provides predictable execution.
 All instructions execute in a single cycle, with the exception of instructions that change the program flow, the double-word move (MOV.D) instruction and the table instructions.
 Overhead-free program loop constructs are supported using the REPEAT instructions, which are interruptible at any point.

-PIC24F devices have sixteen 16-bit working registers in the programmer's model.
+PIC24F devices have sixteen, 16-bit working registers in the programmer's model.
 Each of the working registers can act as a data, address or address offset register.
 The 16th working register (W15) operates as a Software Stack Pointer for interrupts and calls.

-The upper 32 Kbytes of the data space memory map can optionally be mapped into program space at any 16K word boundary defined by the 8-bit Program Space Visibility Page (PSVPAG) register.
+The upper 32 Kbytes of the data space memory map can optionally be mapped into program space at any 16K word boundary defined by the 8-bit Program Space Visibility Page Address (PSVPAG) register.
 The program to data space mapping feature lets any instruction access program space as if it were data space.

 The Instruction Set Architecture (ISA) has been significantly enhanced beyond that of the PIC18, but maintains an acceptable level of backward compatibility.
-All PIC18 instructions and addressing modes are supported either directly or through simple macros.
+All PIC18 instructions and addressing modes are supported, either directly, or through simple macros.
 Many of the ISA enhancements have been driven by compiler efficiency needs.

 The core supports Inherent (no operand), Relative, Literal, Memory Direct and three groups of addressing modes.
 All modes support Register Direct and various Register Indirect modes.
-Each group offers up to 7 addressing modes.
+Each group offers up to seven addressing modes.
 Instructions are associated with predefined addressing modes depending upon their functional requirements.